TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Conclusion

 \section{Conclusion}

 In this paper, we propose the TCJA mechanism, which innovatively recalibrates temporal and channel information in SNN.
 Specifically, instead of utilizing a generic fully connected network, we use 1-D convolution to build the correlation between frames, reducing the computation and improving model performance.
-Moreover, we propose a CCF mechanism to realize joint feature interaction between temporal and channel information.
-Sufficient experiments verify the effectiveness of our method with SOTA results on four datasets, \textit{i.e.}, CIFAR10-DVS (83.3\%), N-Caltech101 (82.5\%), DVS128 (99.0\%) and Fashion-MNIST (94.8\%).
-However, the insertion of TCJA still resulted in a relatively sizable boost in the number of parameters, which can be found in Sec.
-3 of the supplementary.
-In the future work, we believe this method can easily be integrated into the neuromorphic chip for the hardware-friendly 1-D convolution operation and the binary spiking network structure.
+Moreover, we propose a CCF mechanism to realize joint feature interaction between temporal and channel information. {Experiments verify the effectiveness of our method with SOTA results on four datasets, \textit{i.e.}, CIFAR10-DVS (83.3\%), N-Caltech101 (82.5\%), DVS128 (99.0\%), Fashion-MNIST (94.8\%), CIFAR10 (95.9\%) and CIFAR100 (78.3\%).
+In addition to its outstanding performance in classification tasks, TCJA-SNN also exhibits a competitive performance in image generation tasks.} To the best of our knowledge, this study represents the pioneering application of the SNN-attention mechanism to both high-level classification and low-level generation tasks.
+Remarkably, our approach has achieved state-of-the-art performance in both domains, thus making a significant advancement in the field.
+However, the insertion of TCJA still resulted in a relatively sizable boost in the number of parameters.
+In future work, we believe this method can easily be integrated into the neuromorphic chip for the hardware-friendly 1-D convolution operation and the binary spiking network structure.